Rockies vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Freeland will be on the mound for the Colorado Rockies when they take on Rowdy Tellez and the Milwaukee Brewers on Wednesday at 8:40 PM ET.
+The Milwaukee Brewers and Willy Adames ready for the final of a three-game series against Kris Bryant and the Colorado Rockies on Thursday at Coors Field.

-The Brewers are -120 moneyline favorites in this matchup against the Rockies (+100).
-A 12-run over/under is set for the contest.
+The Brewers are -145 moneyline favorites for this matchup with the Rockies (+120).
+The game's over/under is set at 12 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.